 We have an implementation team tasked with reviewing our financial assets and determining the impact of the new standard to our financial statements.
 The team is also tasked with identifying appropriate changes to our business processes, systems, and controls to support recognition and disclosure under the new standard.
-The implementation team has begun reviewing our portfolio of financial assets and assessing potential impacts of the new standard.
-The implementation team reports its findings and progress of the project to management on a frequent basis and to the Audit Committee of the Board of Directors on a quarterly basis.
-Our current financial asset portfolio consists primarily of trade receivables, and we preliminarily expect ASU 2016-13 to immaterially impact our computation of expected credit losses on trade receivables.
+The implementation team has completed its review of our current portfolio of financial assets and is currently assessing the potential impacts of the new standard.
+Our current financial asset portfolio consists primarily of trade receivables, and we expect the application of the expected credit loss model will have an immaterial impact on our trade receivable allowances.
+The implementation team reports its findings and progress of the project to management on a frequent basis and to the Audit Committee of the Board of Directors on a guarterly basis.
 We will adopt the amendments as required in fiscal 2021.